Multi-view imaging in networked sensing systems: A covariance-based approach: Phase II: Multi-View Fusion

 \subsection{Fusion}

-In this section, we aim to aggregate the interpolated scattering intensities at $K$ receivers to obtain high-accuracy environment reconstruction.
-We formulate this task as a novel optimization problem that integrates a weighted least squares term, a sparsity promoting term, and a gradient sparsity promoting term, given by
+In this section, we aim to aggregate the interpolated scattering intensities at $K$ RBSs to obtain high-accuracy environment reconstruction.
+We formulate this task as a novel optimization problem that integrates a weighted least squares term, a sparsity-promoting term, and a cluster-promoting term.
+This problem is given by